streamnative/pulsar-hub/connectors/google-bigquery-sink/v2.8.4.2/google-bigquery-sink.md

-{% callout title="Note" type="note" %}
+> **Note**
+>
-The Google Cloud BigQuery sink connector does not delete any fields.
+> The Google Cloud BigQuery sink connector does not delete any fields.
 If you change a field name in a Pulsar topic, the Google Cloud BigQuery sink connector will preserve both fields.
-{% /callout %}

 This table lists the schema types that currently are supported to be converted.